bevyengine/rfcs/rfcs/69-editor-design-system.md

 Very importantly, this is an **entirely unrelated concept from what we know as a “System” in the ECS sense**.
 What's proposed boils down to the introduction of:

-1. A _new crate_ (`bevy_editor_ds`) responsible for providing standardized and reusable elements like typography, icons, color schemes, button styles, form inputs, and more;
+1. A _new crate_ (`bevy_editor_ui`) responsible for providing standardized and reusable elements like typography, icons, color schemes, button styles, form inputs, and more;
 2. A set of practices and conventions to ensure consistency in the editor design: a set of Human Interface Guidelines.
 (HIG)

 The _design system_ crate will likely contain many _ECS systems_, along with components, resources and assets.